carbonetes/diggity/README.md

 diggity attest <image> -f <filename>
 ```

-You can also pass in an already generated SBOM File using the **predicate** flag:
+You can also pass in an already generated SBOM file using the **predicate** flag:

 ```
 diggity attest <image> --predicate <path/to/bom_file>